Except they don’t. But this is what smokers often say.

 Not only that, but the pointlessness of cigar smoking is brought out in the Davidoff website in an interview with a chef called Renato Wüst.
 Apparently he was awarded the title of ‘CigarMan of the Year 2016’.
 This is what he says in answer to the question ‘What does enjoying a cigar mean to you?’

 Whether it is mild or robust, it doesn’t matter what kind of a flavour a cigar has.
 For me, enjoyment is like a playground where I can experiment and have the freedom to move and be independent.
-A cigar also nurtures that feeling of togetherness which is so important to me— a heart-felt discussion with others, getting input from friends and simple enjoyment without any worries at the same time.
+A cigar also nurtures that feeling of togetherness which is so important to me – a heart-felt discussion with others, getting input from friends and simple enjoyment without any worries at the same time.
 If I have the chance to go to my favourite bar in the evening and light up a cigar, then I am giving myself both time and inspiration.

 There we have it: an honest, if vacuous, reply.
 For a start, he doesn’t care about the strength or flavour of the cigar.
 What a pity.
-But I wonder how, if he wasn’t a cigar smoker, he would have the freedom to move around and be independent, or would be able to nurture that feeling of togetherness or be able to give himself time and inspiration?
-Are we non-cigar smokers missing something?
+But I wonder how, if he wasn’t a cigar smoker, he would have the freedom to move around and be independent, or would be able to nurture that feeling of togetherness or be able to give himself time and inspiration.

 Text and photos © Gabriel Symonds